spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

   * Classroom Recording: A recording of a lecture in a classroom setting.
   * Documentary recording: A recording of a sound made outside of a controlled studio environment or professional performance venue that is generally unedited and typically made with portable equipment.
   * Home recording: A sound recording produced in a private home.
+  * Internet recording: A recording produced on an online platform.
   * Lab recording: A sound recording produced in a speech or language lab.
   * Studio recording: A sound recording produced in a professional recording studio.
   * Podcast:  A program (such as music, news or arts programs) that are like a radio or television show but that are downloaded over the Internet.